lucawrabetz/opti-face/docs/FAQ.md

 # Design FAQs

-## Protobuf and Python circularity code-smell: it seems that the flow of the application is designed with a circular, potentially redundant structure.
+**Q: Protobuf and Python circularity code-smell: it seems that the flow of the application is designed with a circular, potentially redundant structure.
 The implementer configures the data model by using the PBobject-generating python scripts, but any PBobject is wrapped in Python classes when it is used in a Python-implemented component of the application.
-Can we still justify this design?
+Can we still justify this design?**

-This type of situation does arise in systems where you're trying to bridge the gap between user-friendly configuration and system-level serialization requirements, especially when aiming for cross-language compatibility and strict type consistency.
-Here’s a breakdown to clarify the roles and justify the structure:
+*A: This type of situation does arise in systems where you're trying to bridge the gap between user-friendly configuration and system-level serialization requirements, especially when aiming for cross-language compatibility and strict type consistency.
+Here’s a breakdown to clarify the roles and justify the structure:*

 ### Purpose of Each Component: